-Contact the IPA with which you have a contractual relationship to determine if this requirement is applicable to the trade items your company supplies.
+Suppliers should contact the IPA with which they have a contractual relationship to determine if this requirement is applicable to the trade items your company supplies.
 In any document that speaks to packaging guidelines, each company is also individually responsible for meeting all statutory and/or regulatory requirements for the company and its products.
 It does not intend to supersede any regulatory requirements, including but not limited to those of national regulatory agencies (NRAs) for health commodities.
 Consult with your company's legal counsel or regulatory and quality compliance teams for more specific information about statutory and regulatory requirements on a country-by-country basis.

-OVERVIEW OF THE ROADMAP FOR PHARMACEUTICALS1 AND VACCINES2
+OVERVIEW OF THE ROADMAP FOR PHARMACEUTICALS AND VACCINES